| Copyright | (c) Justin Le 2015 |

 regardless of whether they are "on" or "off".

-Forks a common input stream between the two Interval
+Forks a common input stream between the two Intervals and returns,

 whole thing is on with that output.
 Otherwise, the output is exactly